bigdatavik/HEDIS-Quality-Dashboard/MY_ENVIRONMENT.md

 When you give me a prompt, I will:
 1. ✅ Build all notebooks and source code
-2. ✅ Create Streamlit dashboard with `app.yaml` for Databricks Apps
+2. ✅ Create Streamlit dashboard with `app.yaml` for Databricks Apps **using OFFICIAL authentication pattern**
 3. ✅ Add app configuration to `databricks.yml` for workspace deployment
 4. ✅ Deploy to Databricks via DAB (notebooks + jobs + apps)
 5. ✅ **RUN all jobs to create catalogs, schemas, and tables**